conradludgate/iter-num-tools/README.md

 There is already a project called [`itertools-num`](https://docs.rs/itertools-num/0.1.3/itertools_num/) which has quite a few downloads but it isn't optimised for speed or flexibility.

-(try this benchmark for yourself: clone the repo and run `cargo bench --bench "linspace"`)
+(try this benchmark for yourself: clone the repo and run `cargo bench --bench "linspace" --all-features`)

 ```
 LinSpace/linspace [1.0, 3.0] x100 (iter-num-tools)